 What to expect from Outriders gameplay?

 Outriders is a third-person shooter that can be played either alone or in a group of up to three players.
 It's aiming to be less cartoonish than People Can Fly's previous outing Bulletstorm and will have visceral gore and weapons.
 To start, weapons will be fairly realistic, think shotguns and sniper rifles.
-That being said, the developers have teased that weapons will get more fantastical over the course of the game.
+That being said, the developers have teased that weapons will get more fantastical over the course of the game, with special modifications that burn or even poison enemies.

 A lot of RPG elements have been spliced in as well.
 Enemies have health bars, though People Can Fly told Game Informer that they don't want enemies to feel like bullet sponges.
-After looking at the gameplay video from that outlet above, you can see that a good way to describe Outriders' gameplay is Anthem meets Doom.
+Inverse has gone hands-on with the game and can confirm that the game feels like Gears of War meets Destiny.

-Players have the ability to customize their character's appearance and will be able to choose between four different classes that give abilities to use in addition to one's weapons.
-So far, three of them have been revealed: Trickster, Pyromancer, and Devastator.
+Players have the ability to customize their character's appearance and will be able to choose between four different classes that give abilities to use in addition to one's weapons: The Trickster, the Pyromancer, the Devastator, and The Technomancer.

-Finally, there is the Devastator, which serves as the tank of the group.
+Then, there is the Devastator, which serves as the tank of the group.
 This class is heavy-hitting, but can also use its abilities to protect itself with stone armor.
-Game Informer calls the class a "perfect for players who want to be rewarded for getting into the middle of it all."
-If you want to see them in action, check out the trailer unveiling them all.
+If you want to see these first three classes in action, check out the trailer unveiling them.

 No. Outriders director Barek Kmita told Game Crate that while comparisons can be drawn to titles like Destiny or Anthem, People Can Fly does not see Outriders as a games-as-a-service title.
 "From day one we basically wanted to make the game for ourselves and we’re not talking against games-as-service services overall, but we just we wanted to give a complete story," he said.